dylanebert/nbc_unity_scripts/README.md

 # New Brown Corpus Unity Scripts

 Data collection and utility scripts in Unity.
+The full Unity project isn't provided, as it contains paid assets.
+These scripts are likely to stop working out-of-the-box as SteamVR and Unity continue to evolve, but the idea behind the implementation is pretty simple and (hopefully) easy to adapt.

 ## Setup
 - Create a scene using SteamVR v2